edvein-rin/os-setup/README.md

 **Windows** is for games.
 **Manjaro** is for everything else.

 Setup is semi-automatic.
-There are 2 profiles: home and work.
-Both share the whole installation process, but have different additional apps installed.
+Configured by flags.

 ## Quick Start
 First of all follow [Manjaro installation guide](https://github.com/edvein-rin/os-setup/wiki/Manjaro-Installation).